 There is always a lot of confusion when starting out using the variety of chemicals in the car care industry regarding what pH actually is, and how it affects the chemicals we use and the surfaces we use them on; so we thought it could be useful to put together a brief guide on what it is, what it means and why it is relevant to what we do.
-We cover the topic in far greater depth on our Career Development courses but hopefully this is condensed down enough to make a useful, brief read for everyone!
+We cover the topic in far greater depth in our Career Development courses but hopefully, this is condensed down enough to make a useful, brief read for everyone!

 What is pH?

 pH is the negative of the base 10 logarithms of the activity of the H+ ion within a solution.

 In simple terms, it is a scale used to measure how Acidic or Alkaline a substance is.
 It is found by counting the number of positive hydrogen ions it contains, and then doing some maths.
 This bit is done by the science boffins, but they will share that nugget of information and we can then find it (when relevant) on the Safety Data Sheet for whichever product we are looking at.

 How do we identify what is an acid and what is an alkali?

 pH is measured on a scale from 0 to 14, with 7 (neutral) being in the middle and denoting those substances which are neither acidic nor alkaline.
 A simple way to remember which falls at which end of the scale is to look at the number of letters in the words: “Acid” has very few letters and “Alkaline” has loads – the lower the pH value, the more Acidic it is!

 Different substances will, of course, be better or worse at different things.
 In our case, certain products may need to be chosen to deal with particular types of contamination which we are trying to remove from the surface of a vehicle.
 The ability to identify the right chemical to use in a particular situation will make us more efficient, reduce waste and limit the potential for harm that could be caused by repeated applications of an incorrect product.